influxdata/nifi-influxdb-bundle/README.md

 ### PutInfluxDatabaseRecord

+Uses a specified RecordReader to write the content of a FlowFile into InfluxDB database.

+#### Features

 * Input can be any built-in or custom implemented NiFi RecordReader (json, avro, csv, `InfluxLineProtocolReader`...)
 * Configurable mapping between NiFi Records and InfluxDB measurement, field and tags
 * Configurable timestamp precision